oxen-io/libsession-util/docs/config-merge-logic.md

                          127
 ```

-124, 125a, 125b, and 126a are as described in previous examples.
+124b (previously just 124), 125a, 125b, and 126a (previously just 126) are as described in previous
+examples.

-Update 124a will be a relative simple update that removes `["dictA"]["hello"]` and thus has diff:
+Update 124a will be a relative simple update that sets ["dictB"]["foo"] to 66 and
+["dictB"]["answer"] to 42, and thus has diff:

 ```
-        "=": { "dictA": { "hello": "-" } }
+        "=": { "dictB": { "answer": "", "foo": "" } }
 ```

+(Note that this change to "foo" conflicts with the removal of "foo" in 125b, and because 125b > 124a
+the 125b removal will take precedence).

 Update 126b does a three-way merge in which it starts from the top-sorted data, "125b", then replays
 (in order) everything in its previous diffs, in seqno-then-hash sorted order: 121, 122, 123, 124a,